 She started her career with Cosmopolitan UK.
 She eventually transferred to Sunday Times and then, at The Guardian in 1997 covering the lifestyle section.

-Under her leadership, she is keeping up to her promise to make the publication be “truly global”.
+Under her leadership, she is keeping up with her promise to make the publication be “truly global”.

 Lizzie Velasquez – Motivational Speaker